AARP Eye Center

 Would you like to learn more about how to protect yourself from online scammers and criminals?
 Could you use answers to your questions on personal Internet security?
 How do I keep my bank account safe?
 How can I recognize scam email or text?
 These are the types of questions we answer on AARP Washington’s Fraud Watch Fridays.

-"I've seen the impact fraud has on members of my own family," said Morrow.
-"I believe that many people who are taken advantage of by fraudsters can avoid a lot of these problems by adopting some relatively simple precautions.
-This is especially true when it comes to cyber fraud.
+"Con-artists are incredibly sophisticated, but fortunately consumers can avoid many of their tactics by adopting some relatively simple precautions," says Fraud Watch Network volunteer Kay Tomlinson.
+"This is especially true when it comes to cyber fraud.
 I hope our tidbits of information on frauds and how to avoid them will help FWF participants develop what I call a 'fraud fighter mindset' where they skeptically examine every email, text, phone call and interaction."

 While anyone can be targeted by fraud, older Americans are often victims.
 In 2021, impostor scams and identity theft were the top two types of fraud Washington state consumers reported to the Federal Trade Commission.

 "We hope the Fraud Watch Fridays will keep our participants aware of how fraud schemes work, how to lessen their own chances of being victimized, and will keep them aware of new types of schemes which constantly arise," said Tomlinson.

 Register here to participate in the next Fraud Watch Friday session on September 15, 10:30am live on Zoom.

 For more information, email firstname.lastname@example.org.